SethSmigelski/jump-links-block/README.md

 * **Organized Sidebar:** All styling controls are neatly organized in a dedicated "Appearance" panel.

-* **Layout Control:** Display your links in a standard vertical list or a modern horizontal, button-style layout.
+* **Layout Options:** Display your links in a standard vertical list or a horizontal layout.
+For horizontal lists, choose between the classic **Button** style or the minimalist **Plain Text** style.

+* **Visual Separators:** When using the Plain Text layout, choose from elegant separators like Spaces, Middle Dots, Pipes, or Slashes to organize your links.

 * **List Styles:** Choose between a bulleted list (`<ul>`), a numbered list (`<ol>`), or no list styling at all.